Dev.Chan64's Blog

 (Excluded Kafka)

-Kafka has strengths in high throughput, but issues with Python client latency and installation complexity were concerns.
-In contrast, NATS is lightweight and performs stably in Python environments, advantageous for real-time responses.
+Although Kafka is strong in high throughput, issues with Python client latency and installation complexity were problematic.
+NATS, being lightweight and stable in Python, is advantageous for real-time applications.

 Lambda → Kubeless ✅ Adopted Kubeless